JaspreetG/Gold-commodity-exchange/MatchingEngine/README.md

 ## Build and Run with Docker Compose

 1. **Ensure Docker and Docker Compose are installed.**
-2. From the matcher root, run:
+2. From the MatchingEngineroot, run:

 ```sh
 docker-compose up --build
 ```

-- This will build and start matcher as defined in the `docker-compose.yml` files.
+- This will build and start MatchingEngineas defined in the `docker-compose.yml` files.
 - To stop the services:

 ```sh